affeltrucken/IntelligentWordlistGenerator/README.md

 4. Print the current configuration of keywords used and password rules set
 5. Save the current config to a password_requirements.json and password_keys.json
 6. Load a configuration from password_requirements.json, password_keys.json, or both.
+7. Create a set of configuration based on a LinkedIn profile.
+Credits to
-7. Edit the current configuration interactively
+8. Edit the current configuration interactively

 ---